-The courts have been prepared to interpret arbitration agreements broadly to encompass non-contractual as well as contractual disputes (Fiona Trust & Holding Corporation v Privalov [2007] UKHL 40).
+broadly to encompass non-contractual as well as contractual disputes (Fiona Trust & Holding Corporation v Privalov [2007] UKHL 40).
 In this case, Lord Hoffman held that construction of an arbitration clause should start from the assumption that the parties, as rational businessmen, are likely to have intended any dispute arising out of their relationship to be decided by the same tribunal.
+Also, where elements of a dispute raise issues which are not arbitrable, that does not mean that the dispute as a whole will not be subject to the parties' arbitration agreement (Aqaba Container Terminal (PVT) Co v Soletanche Bachy France SAS [2019] EWHC 471 (Comm).
 Nonetheless, the Fiona Trust principles must be applied carefully to the facts of the particular case.
-For example, the Court of Appeal recently considered an application for an anti-suit injunction restraining, among other claims, a company's claims against a "quasi-partner" in the New South Wales courts, in its capacity as assignee of the rights of certain third parties to contributions toward a monetary judgment from the quasi-partner.
+For example, the Court of Appeal recently considered an application for an anti-suit injunction restraining, among other claims, a company's claims against a "guasi-partner" in the New South Wales courts, in its capacity as assignee of the rights of certain third parties to contributions toward a monetary judgment from the quasi-partner.
 While the claims related to a partnership agreement, since the third parties were not parties to that agreement, the court deemed it highly unlikely that the partners had intended to include these claims within their arbitration clause.
 Accordingly, the assigned claims did not fall within the scope of the arbitration clause and could not be restrained (Michael Wilson & Partners, Ltd v John Forster Emmott [2018] EWCA Civ 51).